swiftlang/swift-package-registry-compatibility-test-suite/Sources/PackageRegistryCompatibilityTestSuite/README.md

   - `version`: The package release version.
   - `sourceArchivePath`: The path of the source archive, which can be absolute or relative.
 If the latter, the tool will assume the parent directory of the configuration file (i.e., the `config-path` argument) as the base directory.
   - `metadataPath`: The path of an optional JSON file containing metadata for the package release, which can be absolute or relative.
 If the latter, the tool will assume the parent directory of the configuration file (i.e., the `config-path` argument) as the base directory.
 - `maxProcessingTimeInSeconds`: The maximum processing time in seconds before the test considers the publication has failed.
+Optional.

 ###### Sample configuration